BlackSaltFish/understandinges6/manuscript/06-Symbols.md

 This code defines `Person.prototype.toString()` to return the value of the `name` property.
 Since `Person` instances no longer inherit the `Object.prototype.toString()` method, calling `me.toString()` exhibits a different behavior.

-I> All objects inherit `Symbol.toStringTag` from `Object.prototype` unless otherwise specified.
+> All objects inherit `Symbol.toStringTag` from `Object.prototype` unless otherwise specified.
 The string `"Object"` is the default property value.

 There is no restriction on which values can be used for `Symbol.toStringTag` on developer-defined objects.
 For example, nothing prevents you from using `"Array"` as the value of the `Symbol.toStringTag` property, such as: